shareef12/ctf-writeups/2018-cyberstakes/README.md

 Cyberstakes 2018 was an individual, online capture-the-flag (CTF) competition to test individuals hacking skills.
 It was open to all federal government employees, ROTC, and service academy students, and took place 30NOV-09DEC 2018.
+The final scoreboard for the top 10 finishers can be viewed below.

 ![Final Scoreboard (top 10)][scoreboard]